 Annual maintenance will often keep a bell ringing for decades before any repairs are needed.
 Unfortunately, bells are located high in towers and are generally difficult to access; maintenance is often out of mind since the bell is out of sight.
 Many churches do not realize their bell is in need of assistance until there is a crisis.

 - Bells difficult to ring?
 This might be a sign that the pulley blocks and/or wheel is loose, poorly aligned, damaged, or could indicate rope wear.

 - Muffled or stuttering bell?
 This could be a sign that the clapper return springs are loose or broken.

 - Feel a shock when ringing bell?
 This may be a sign that the bell is loose from its yoke connection and needs urgent service.
 Immediately stop using the bell, clear the area, and call for repair.
 The bell is at severe risk of falling.

 - Support beams rotting, rusting out?
 Check for water damage and wood rot.

 - Bell sound has changed?
 This may be a sign the bell clapper is loose.
-The strike point of the bell should be checked annually for the bell’s proper ring tone to stay contant.
+The strike point of the bell should be checked annually for the bell’s proper ring tone to stay constant.

 - Bat and bird droppings?
 Animal droppings corrode bells and hardware.
-It’s very important to keep bat and birds out of the bell tower.
+It’s very important to keep bats and birds out of the bell tower.
 If droppings are present, figure out where the animals are entering and take steps to screen them out.

 - Can’t remember the last time your bells were serviced or evaluated?
 It’s probably time to schedule an onsite evaluation and service.